Most weeks I find myself speaking with mother’s who are struggling to produce enough breast milk for their infants.

 4. Is your body taxed?

+Aside from fatigue, perhaps you need some body work?
+Don’t be alarmed, I’m not suggesting you go to a workshop and get your dents bashed out, here.
 Even the most structurally ‘balanced’ body has to adapt to hormonal influences and gravitational changes in pregnancy.

 As your pregnancy progresses, the weight of your baby can become a major load to bear and hormonal changes begin to relax the supporting tissues of the spine.
 To accommodate the increased loading, a pregnant female will usually widen her stance and develop an increased lumbar lordosis (“pride of pregnancy”).
-Maintaining the integrity of the spine may help alleviate mid back pain (due to an increase in breast size), perhaps even shortness of breath and heartburn.
+Maintaining the integrity of the spine may help alleviate mid back pain (due to an increase in breast size), and perhaps even shortness of breath and heartburn.
 Chiropractic adjustments, massage and yoga are all positive self-care steps in pregnancy.

 An article in the scientific periodical, the Journal of Clinical Chiropractic Pediatrics 1, presented three documented case studies of chiropractic care helping new mothers who were unable to produce adequate mother`s milk.
 A reduction in mothers milk, known as “Hypolactation” can be a serious problem that can create health issues for both the mother and child.